spellshape/cli/docs/versioned_docs/version-v0.25.2/07-cli.md

 **SEE ALSO**

-* [ignite](#ignite)	 - Ignite CLI offers everything you need to scaffold, test, build, and launch your blockchain
+* [spellshape](#spellshape)	 - Spellshape CLI offers everything you need to scaffold, test, build, and launch your blockchain
-* [ignite generate dart](#ignite-generate-dart)	 - Generate a Dart client
+* [spellshape generate dart](#spellshape-generate-dart)	 - Generate a Dart client
-* [ignite generate openapi](#ignite-generate-openapi)	 - Generate generates an OpenAPI spec for your chain from your config.yml
+* [spellshape generate openapi](#spellshape-generate-openapi)	 - Generate generates an OpenAPI spec for your chain from your config.yml
-* [ignite generate proto-go](#ignite-generate-proto-go)	 - Generate proto based Go code needed for the app's source code
+* [spellshape generate proto-go](#spellshape-generate-proto-go)	 - Generate proto based Go code needed for the app's source code
-* [ignite generate ts-client](#ignite-generate-ts-client)	 - Generate Typescript client for your chain's frontend
+* [spellshape generate ts-client](#spellshape-generate-ts-client)	 - Generate Typescript client for your chain's frontend
-* [ignite generate vuex](#ignite-generate-vuex)	 - Generate Typescript client and Vuex stores for your chain's frontend from your `config.yml` file
+* [spellshape generate vuex](#spellshape-generate-vuex)	 - Generate Typescript client and Vuex stores for your chain's frontend from your `config.yml` file

-## ignite generate dart
+## spellshape generate dart

 Generate a Dart client

 ```
-ignite generate dart [flags]
+spellshape generate dart [flags]
 ```

 **Options**